QuickBase/interview-demos/react-native/README.md

 1. Create a `react-native` view that pushes data to the Quick Base API
     1. When the user clicks the "Add" button on the form, a new record should be created in the Quick Base app in the parts tables with the data the user entered. **Hint: You can use one of our APIs to add a new record.
 See the [API Help documentation](https://help.quickbase.com/api-guide/index.html#add_record.html%3FTocPath%3DQuick%2520Base%2520API%2520Call%2520Reference%7C_____6)**

+## User story for stretch goals
+Sally is hoping to be able to scan a barcode using our native application and have that data pushed into the "Barcode" field in their Quick Base application.
+The mobile app should allow one of the floor managers to view the provided add new record web page, and upon clicking the "Barcode" field, there should be a barcode scanner (fine to use QR codes for testing) that scans and then returns that data to the add new record view.

 ## Stretch Goals
 1. Add a barcode scanner to their react native view
 1. Wrap our current mobile web experience in a UI `webview`, but still allow barcode scanner functionality on that specific field

-### User story for stretch goals
-Sally is hoping to be able to scan a barcode using our native application and have that data pushed into the "Barcode" field in their Quick Base application.
-The mobile app should allow one of the floor managers to view the provided add new record web page, and upon clicking the "Barcode" field, there should be a barcode scanner (fine to use QR codes for testing) that scans and then returns that data to the add new record view.

 ### Setting up your Quick Base app <a name="faq"/>